 What is the Canine Court Companion Program?

-The Canine Court Companion Program is an initiative by Guide Dogs NSW/ACT in partnership with the NSW Government which allows our Therapy Dogs to provide therapy services to court users across NSW.
+The Canine Court Companion Program is a community based initiative by Guide Dogs NSW/ACT in partnership with NSW Government, Department of Justice (Victim Services).

 Where is the Canine Court Companion Program available?